etsryn/Linear-Regression/Predictive Learning Model 2/README.md

 ---

 Explore the code and datasets to understand how linear regression works, and feel free to contribute improvements or new ideas.
-Happy learning! 🎯